wilkinson/project-data/report.md

-Using Q Machine to Analyze Multiple Prokaryote Genomes
+Using QMachine to Analyze Multiple Prokaryote Genomes
 ======================================================

 In this experiment, we'll look for the longest similar segment in the fourteen